viccon/sturdyc/README.md

 the `WithRefreshCoalescing` option) to delay them for up to 15 seconds or until a batch size of 10 is reached.

-What if a key that hasn't been refreshed in the last 120 seconds is suddenly requested?
+What if we get a request for a key that hasn't been refreshed in the last 120 seconds?
 Given the `synchronousRefreshDelay` passed to the `WithEarlyRefreshes` option, the cache will skip any background refresh and instead perform a synchronous refresh to ensure that the data is fresh.
 Did 1000 requests suddenly arrive for this key?
 No problem, the in-flight tracking makes sure that we only make **one** request to the underlying data source.
 This works for refreshes too by the way.
-If 1000 requests arrived for a key that was 3 seconds old (greater than our `maxRefreshDelay`) we'd only schedule a single refresh for it.
+If 1000 requests arrived for a key that was 3 seconds old (greater than our `maxRefreshDelay`) we would only schedule a single refresh for it.

 Is the underlying data source experiencing downtime?
-With our TTL of two-hours we'll be able to provide a degraded experience to our users by serving stale data from our cache while continuously trying to refresh it in the background.
+With our TTL of two-hours we'll be able to provide a degraded experience to our users by serving the data we have in our cache.

 # Passthrough